dell/csm-docs/content/docs/concepts/authorization/v1.x/configuration/_index.md

 no_list: true
 ---

-This section provides the details and instructions on how to configure Container Storage Module Authorization.
+This section provides the details and instructions on how to configure Container Storage Modules Authorization.

 {{< cardcontainer >}}